getoutreach/extensibility-sdk/docs-dev-portal/extension-types.md

 The text editor extension allows you to open your extension from the Rich Text Editor.

-In the configuration, you need to provide the URL of you application running `extensibility-sdk`, that will be displayed in the iframe.
+In the configuration, you need to provide the URL of your application running `extensibility-sdk`, which will be displayed in the iframe.

 You can also submit the icon, which will be displayed in the toolbar.
 If you don't provide an icon here, the Application icon will be used.